Cleaning Guides

 How to clean a continuous cleaning oven

 Continuous cleaning ovens have a special coating of a porous ceramic material, usually dark-coloured and rough to the touch.
 While spills happen during the cooking, they fall on the texture and burn off the residue.
-The surface absorbs the grease and brings it continuously to the surface, masking the spills that occurred.
+The surface absorbs the grease and brings it continuously to the surface, masking the spills that occur.

 Because of its special coating, it’s not recommended to use harsh chemicals or commercial oven cleaning, because they can damage the surface.

 To clean an oven of this type, remove the racks and scrub out any food residue that can be easily removed.
-Use a few drops of soap in warm water and scrub the inside of the oven with cloth or sponge.
+Use a few drops of soap in warm water and scrub the inside of the oven with a cloth or sponge.

 DIY oven cleaning doesn’t give the expected results?